cwiechmann/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/troubleshooting.md

 ## Random session logout

-If you have the problem that the API-Portal keeps logging users out rather randomly, then it could be due to the session hijacking plugin running in the API-Portal.
+If API Portal is randomly terminating users sessions, the session Hijacking plugin running in the API Portal might be the cause of this issue.

-It checks, for example, the `x-forwarded-for` HTTP header, which is typically set by an upstream reverse proxy, to see if it remains the same during a session.
-The port number also plays a role.
+This plugin checks, for example, the `x-forwarded-for` HTTP header, which is typically set by an upstream reverse proxy, to check whether the header remains the same during a session.
+If the header changes, the user is logged out.

-An example would be:
+To solve this issue, check if a reverse proxy is in use, and if and how it sets the `X-Forwarded-For` header.
+If for example the `X-Forwarded-For` changes like in the following example:
 `89.211.212.232:50238`
-and then the port changes with the next request:
+changes to a different port:
 `89.211.212.232:50239`
-If this happens, the user is logged out.

-So check if a reverse proxy is in use and if & how it sets the `X-Forwarded-For` header.
+The user is logged out.
+In this case, you can reconfigure your reverse proxy so that the `X-Forwarded-For` header is not sent at all or without the port number.